smdrager/snippets/powershell/git/useful-commands.md

 `git push origin --delete <branch-name>`

-After the branch is removed from both local and remote, you must prune the obsolete tracking branch or else it will continue to appear in `git brnach -a`.
+After the branch is removed from both local and remote, you must prune the obsolete tracking branch or else it will continue to appear in `git branch -a`.

 `git fetch --all --prune`